DominikN/fastdds-discovery-server-demo/README.md

 Attaching to fastdds-discovery-server-demo_husarnet-listener_1, fastdds-discovery-server-demo_listener_1
 husarnet-listener_1  | [step 1/3] Waiting for Husarnet daemon to start husarnet-listener_1  | ...
-listener_1           | Waiting for ddsdiscoveryserver device to be available in /etc/hosts husarnet-listener_1  | done
+listener_1           | Waiting for "ddsdiscoveryserver" host to be available in /etc/hosts husarnet-listener_1  | done
 husarnet-listener_1  |
 husarnet-listener_1  | [step 2/3] Waiting for Base Server connection